makezurich/makezurich-hardware-intro/README.md

 > * gesture, proximity, light color and light intensity sensor

 ### Measuring TVOC & CO2 with ESS-C3
+The [Sensirion ESS-C3 shield](https://developer.sensirion.com/platforms/environmental-sensor-shield/) contains environmental sensors to measure temperature, humidity, TVOC and CO2.

+To use it, install the [Sensirion ESS library](https://github.com/Sensirion/arduino-ess) and check the examples.

+To connect the Sensirion shield to the Arduino Nano you need an adapter, e.g. the [NanUno v2](https://www.thingiverse.com/thing:4171213).

 ### Sending data to TheThingsNetwork with LoRaWAN

-Install the Sensirion library, as described in https://github.com/Sensirion/arduino-ess and check the examples.

 ### Sending data from the Nano with Bluetooth Low Energy (BLE)